pierreamgabriel/android-safe-box-v2/README.md

 ### Conclusion
 React Native certainly allows us to create apps with a smoother navigation which is something really crucial where NativeScript fails.
 Also, at the moment I created this project, the only suitable database with encryption capability available for NativeScript was SQLcipher, and it's an important downside since Realm is a faster option.

-NativeScript comes with Webpack that promises to speed up our apps, but this a buggy tool.
+NativeScript comes with Webpack that promises to speed up our apps, but this is a buggy tool.
 I couldn't make it work.
 The time you'll waste fixing Webpack errors, you could be already building a faster app with React Native.

 ## Screenshots
 <p align="center">